Making Money With WordPress MU – the Edublogs Story (So Far)

 I have a personal objection to donations, and I think contemplated it once and quickly put it away – I mean, why should anyone donate to you as opposed to , say, Oxfam – and if they did, what would they be getting out of it (as opposed to, say, sponsoring a child)?
 It sucks, you’ll hardly get any, and it’s basically begging.

 Works for Wikipedia because they are one of the largest websites in the world and provide something of intrinsic value that a lot of people use all the time – won’t work for you.
 Sorry.

-The key to this one is that it isn’t advertising – it’s finding a partner who’ll enjoy a mutually beneficial relationship with you, and as such is a great way to build your site and exposure, but perhaps not the greatest way to try and make a lot of money unless you’re starting from a position of some serious strength (and how many of us start like that eh?)
+The key to this one is that it isn’t advertising – it’s finding a partner who will enjoy a mutually beneficial relationship with you and, as such, is a great way to build your site and exposure, but perhaps not the greatest way to try and make a lot of money unless you’re starting from a position of some serious strength (and how many of us start like that eh?)

 Another one of the semi-successful models.
 But, as an online editor at theage.com.au I found out the secret to advertising – are you ready?

 Be a big, established, successful media company – or, at the very least, be a magazine that’s being started by one or an experience big media exec with a few mil backing.
 Or be Darren Rowse :) Or, really, really clever while at the same time being wordpress.com (read on for that bit).

 Other than that advertising for the rest of us is at best semi-rewarding and at worst hardly even coffee money.